mech-toolkit/mcu/README.md

 # MicroControler Unit source code

 This repo contains source code for Micro Controler Units.
 The little boards on the mech that input vision, and ultrasonics and control the servos that move the mech.
+- [esp32-cam](https://github.com/mech-toolkit/mcu/tree/main/esp32-cam) -  A Platformio project directory containing source and depedencies for an autonomous mech based on the esp32-cam.

 # Rest of mech-toolkit:
 - [mechlib](https://github.com/mech-toolkit/mechlib) - a small python libary for autonomously controling mech's.
 This integrates networking, vision, and motion control to control the mech.